 Xopenex HFA (levalbuterol tartrate)

-Xopenex HFA (levalbuterol tartrate) is a rescue bronchodilator treatment medicine for the quick relief of symptoms during an asthma attack.
-A fast-acting inhaler, it eases bronchospasm symptoms within minutes.
-Xopenex HFA is an Inhalation Aerosol, an oral inhalation medicine used to treat or prevent a narrowing of the airways (bronchospasm) in people with reversible airway disease over 4 years of age.
+Xopenex HFA® (levalbuterol tartrate) is an oral inhalation medicine used to treat or prevent a narrowing of the airways (bronchospasm) in people with reversible airway disease over 4 years of age.
 As a fast-acting inhaler, it offers quick relief of symptoms during an asthma attack.1

-Xopenex is part of a class of drugs called inhaled beta-agonists.
-Rescue inhalers should be used for symptoms that are very severe and need relief very quickly.2 Do not exceed the recommended dose.
+Xopenex HFA is part of a class of drugs called inhaled beta-agonists.
+Rescue inhalers should be used for symptoms that are very severe and need relief very quickly.
+Do not exceed the recommended dose.1

-The need for more doses of Xopenex may be a sign that asthma is getting worse and requires reevaluation by a doctor.
+The need for more doses of Xopenex HFA may be a sign that your asthma is getting worse and requires reevaluation by a doctor.
 Beta-adrenergic agonists alone may not be enough to control asthma.
 Anti-inflammatory drugs may be needed.
-Xopenex HFA is not a substitution for corticosteroids.2
+Xopenex HFA is not a substitute for corticosteroids.1

 What are the ingredients in Xopenex HFA?

-The active ingredient in XOPENEX HFA is levalbuterol tartrate.
+The active ingredient in Xopenex HFA is levalbuterol tartrate.1

 How does Xopenex HFA work?